Join the Guild? – What’s in it for me?

 Memberships are valid for 12 months from joining and you will receive a renewal invoice by email every year.

 All professional full time and part time Mace-Bearers regardless of the title of the position.
 This may include Sword-Bearers, Mayor’s Officers, Serjeants at Arms, Civic Attendants, Provost’s Officers, Council Officers, Civic and Chairman’s Officers, and their Deputies.

-Membership entitles receipt of a certificate of membership, access to the Members-only area of the guild website, copies of “The Mace Bearer” magazine as periodically published, purchase of a copy of “The Manual of the Mace” and other publications and Guild products as may be available, attendance at Guild training days (subject to payment of any fees levied) and attendance and voting rights at Guild Meetings.
+Membership entitles receipt of a certificate of membership, access to the Members-only area of the guild website, copies of “The Mace Bearer” magazine as periodically published, a copy of “The Manual of the Mace” attendance at Guild training days (subject to payment of any fees levied) and attendance and voting rights at Guild Meetings.
 Members may be elected to any position on the Guild Council.

 Friend of the Guild of Mace-Bearers